Arctic spring in the world heritage

 Surrounded by open white landscape with some scattered mountain birch trees we leave Sarek national park behind us.
-Our last full day in the mountain takes us through a sparse mountain birch forest contouring the majestic Akka Mountain.
-We finish the day with a snowmobile transport over the lake to Ritsem where we have showers and a final dinner together.
+Our last full day in the mountain takes us through a sparse mountain birch forest contouring the majestic Ahkka Mountain.
+We finish the day with sauna in Ahkka cabin and a final dinner together.

 Distance on skis: 16 km, elevation gain/loss: +0/-150 m, estimated time out skiing: 6h

-After finishing the breakfast in Ritsem it is time to say good-bye and wish you safe travels home.
+After finishing the breakfast we get a snowmobile transport over the lake to Ritsem where you will have a chance to shower before starting your travel home.
 We recommend you to arrange your travel home from Ritsem bus stop.

 Start: Ritsem 12.00